stuartellis/multiform/docs/tf-stacks-spec/0.4.0/terraform-command-builder.md

-## Terraform Command Builder 0.4.0
+# Terraform Command Builder - Version 0.4.0

 - The command builder provides the *stack_name*, *environment* and *instance_prefix* as Terraform variables.